JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Run-your-Study-with-Study-Links.md

 Personal type links can be either "Single" or "Multiple".
 You can find more details about them in the [Worker Types](Worker-Types.html) page, but the gist is that the links are meant to be handed to individual workers (hence _Personal_).
 Personal Single links can be used once, whereas Personal Multiple can be used many times.

-After clicking the **Study Links** button you get a new window where you can create and manage the study links of this type.
+After clicking the **Study Links** button you get a new window where you can add and manage the study links of this type.

 ![Study Links page screenshot](/img/v39x/study_links_11.png)

-1. This button creates one study link without a comment.
+1. This button adds one study link without a comment.
 This button is a shortcut to the "New Study Links" button.
-1. Lets you create several study links and lets you add a comment to them.
+1. Lets you add several study links and lets you add a comment to them.
 The comment is only a hint for you that you can use to distinguish your study links.
-You can create Personal type study links in bulk by changing the Amount value.
+You can add Personal type study links in bulk by changing the Amount value.
 1. This is the study code.
 [You can hand this to your workers](Run-your-Study-with-Study-Links.html#study-code--study-entry-page).
 1. This is your actual study link.
 Hand this to your workers.
 There are two links that can be toggled by a button: 1) [The 'Open Directly' link starts the study right away](Run-your-Study-with-Study-Links.html#start-directly-with-a-study-link).
 2) [The 'Confirm First' lets your worker confirm first with a button press](Run-your-Study-with-Study-Links.html#study-link--study-entry-page-for-confirmation).
 Use the <span class="glyphicon glyphicon-duplicate"></span> button to copy the link to the clipboard or <span class="glyphicon glyphicon-qrcode"></span> to get the QR code.
 1. Use this switch to de-/activate a single study link.
 A deactivated study link can not be used to start a study run (but an already started study run can continue to run).